-We track student numbers in year seven carefully as this is a strong indication of the likely needs for future years and the associated funding.
-In Oct 2021 student numbers were 1,204 the highest in the Academy's history, with predicted numbers for Oct 2022 being +1300.
+We track student numbers in year 7 carefully as this is a strong indication of the likely needs for future years and the associated funding.
+In Oct 2023 student numbers were 1,350, the highest in the Academy's history.
 Our sixth form brings back many of our Year 11 students to the school.
 However, these numbers fluctuate year on year, whilst we do recognise that the relatively small Year 11 for the year ending 31st August 2022 creates its own challenges in that regard.
 Our Football Academy counterbalances this to some extent with the arrival of students from other schools, now that we are able to timetable "A" level courses for sixth formers on the Football Academy sixth form path.
 However increased numbers and provision post-16 has to be a priority for the academy.
 Provisional post-16 numbers for 2022/23 are +200, the highest in the Academy's history.